Flight/clocks/README.md

 - **Flash size** according to the settings on the screenshot (> 4 MB is needed for OTA).
 - **Partition table** in settings
 - **Firmware upgrade endpoint URL** in the Clocks OTA Update section.
-- Generated the **certificate** in `main/ota_update/ota.pem`.
+- Generated the **certificate** `main/ota_update/cert.pem`.

 ### Run OTA Update

-1. Run OTA web-server from any folder:

-   `openssl s_server -WWW -key ota.pem -cert ota.pem -port 8070`

-   Please don't forget to fill the server name on this step (your local IP address):

-   `Common Name (e.g. server FQDN or YOUR name) []: 192.168.50.100`
+1. Run OTA web-server from `ota_server` folder.
+I'm using this [http-server](https://github.com/http-party/http-server) as **OpenSSL one didn't work properly** and was hanging during download until you don't stop it manually.

+   `cd ota_server`

+   `npx http-server -S -C ../main/ota_update/cert.pem -p 8070`

-2. Drop the file `clocks.bin` to that folder or setup the build to generate the output file in that folder.
+2. Drop the file `clocks.bin` to `ota_server` folder or setup the build to generate the output file in that folder.

+   You can find the `main.bin` in the `build` folder after you built it.
+Just copy and rename it to `clocks.bin`.

 3. Restart the ESP32.
 It will automatically start update process in 10 seconds after boot.

+4. **Shut down the web server** after update as it will **loop the download process** if the clocks will be manually rebooted again.
+The version comparison is not implemented yet.

 ## Folder contents